 Using a custom configuration with Screens Connect on your Mac

 If your router lacks UPnP support, or if your Mac is situated behind a Carrier Grade NAT, yet you wish to continue relying on Screens Connect, we suggest opting for Tailscale—a versatile, free-for-personal-use solution compatible with various major platforms.
+Please note that Tailscale requires macOS 11 or later.

 If you prefer to use port forwarding, you'll find instructions below.